tibor309/webtop/README.md

 > * The GNOME desktop environment is a bit unstable in this configuration.
 > * Desktop themes might not work correctly.
 You can fix this, by creating your own gtk3 and gtk4 configs.

-To use this desktop, change the docker image tag to `zorinos-core`.
+To use this desktop, change the docker image tag to `ubuntu-vanilla`.
 For setup options and configuration, check the [main page][main].